leonardt/fault/tutorial/README.md

 * **TODO (plans) Coverage**

 ## Tester Abstraction

+**TODO: Discuss staged metaprogramming (mainly that fault actions are recorded and generated into a test bench to be performed at a later stage)**

 The `fault.Tester` object is the main entity provided by the fault library.
 It provides a mechanism for recording a set of test actions performed on a magma circuit.
 Full documentation can be found at